 5. What Recovery Services Do You Offer?

 These days, there are many different treatment plans available, based on different theories and philosophies of addiction.
 From holistic recovery plans and spiritually based programs to plans that emphasize cognitive and behavioral modification, addiction treatment has never been so diverse.
 So how do you know which services you should look for?
-Start with the core components of an addiction treatment program:

 - Detoxification (medical or social, depending on your needs)